A new identity of Dickson polynomials: Introduction

+The formulas for $\F_{q,0}$ and $\F_{q,1}$ follow from these observations. \end{proof} The article is organized as follows.
+Section~\ref{sec:Identity} proves the Dickson polynomial identity.
+Section~\ref{qplus1Sec} concerns $x^{q+1}+ax+a$.
+It reviews \cite{qplus1} and proves a few additional results, including that SF$(x^{q+1}+ax+a) = {\rm SF}(x^{q+1}+x+1/a)=\LL$.
+Sections~\ref{sec:RootsOfC} and~\ref{sec:Equality} prove that $\KK = \LL$ by explicitly writing the roots of $C(x)+a$ as a rational function of the roots of $x^{q+1}+ax+a$, and explicitly writing the roots of $x^{q+1}+ax+a$ as a rational function of the roots of $C(x)+a$.
 Section~\ref{galoisSec} considers the Galois group and shows how the factorizations of $x^{q+1}+x+1/a$ and $C(x)+a$ are related.
 For example, we prove the related factorizations between $x^5 + x + 1/a$ and $x(x+1)^5 + a$ that were asserted in Proposition~\ref{quinticSextic}.
 Section~\ref{dihedralSec} investigates dihedral groups of order $2(q+1)$ and shows that such groups fix a root of $C(x)+a$ in the geometric case.
 This is used in Section~\ref{sec:Exceptional} to give a new proof that $C(x)$ is exceptional over $\F_2$ when $n$ is odd.